wenzel-lab/repository-template/templates/HARDWARE_README_TEMPLATE.md

 This repository provides documentation on how to build [the project].
 Just follow the instructions here.

-*[If using GitBuilding, add:]* This project is documented with [GitBuilding](https://gitbuilding.io/) - an Open Source project for documenting hardware projects.
-For more information on the GitBuilding project or how to install GitBuilding, please see the [GitBuilding website](https://gitbuilding.io/).

 ### Basic Operation

 1. **Power On**